 Edwin Siu as Jackson.
 I don’t know what to say about his character at first.
 Yet I got used to his character later.
-Sure, he was quite a smart-aleck and drove others in insane at times.
+Sure, he was quite a smart-aleck and drove others insane at times.
 The other times, he showed bravery and wasn’t willing to compromise a doctor’s integrity for money or pressure of losing work.
-At other times, I guess he was witty enough.
+The rest?
+I guess he was witty enough.
 Edwin had managed to make it work somehow–even if he was like others who were given more random moments than important cases related duties.

 Christine Kuo as Scarlett.
 I was surprised to like her character in here and didn’t find her acting as annoying as some other ones.
 Or maybe it was the role and she wasn’t giving me the feeling she was “trying” to be cute.
 She showed a brave side of herself when she united with the others to fight against Henry later on.
 Quite noble and admirable in that sense.